troymessina/PhysicsArtOfModeling/_build/site/public/12SimpleHarmonicMoti-b7ec3cc70bf51965faf0f8ff110dc1cf.md

 :::{tip} Checkpoint
 :label: cp:simpleharmonicmotion:pendulum
 Kaiden built a grandfather clock using a simple pendulum, but he found that the period was twice as large as as he wanted it to be.
-In order to halve the period of the pendulum, he can
+In order to halve the period of the pendulum, he can}
 1.  change the mass.
 2.  halve the length of the string.
 3.  quarter the length of the string.